-Before we go on, what is Google Ads?
+Before we go on, what the heck is Google Ads?

 Google is the world’s largest search engine, with more than 75% of the search engine market.
-Bing and those other ones are a distant second, third, and fourth.
+Bing and those other ones are in a distant second, third, and fourth place.

-- Search network: the search network allows campaigns to appear for searches based on keywords like “plumbing service.”
+- Search network: The search network shows ads for searches based on keywords like “plumbing service.”
 Search network ads show up at the top of Google search results, like this:

 - Display network: The display network campaigns show your ads on websites and apps when your keywords are related to the site’s content.
-These ads can come in forms of videos, images, and more.
+These ads can come in the form of videos, images, and more.

 Here is what the typical display ad looks like:

-- Google Shopping: Shopping ads are eCommerce-based ads that allow you to show up for relevant, high-intent searches based on direct products.
+- Google Shopping: Shopping ads are eCommerce-based ads that allow your brand to show up for relevant, high-intent searches based on direct product searches.

 For example, when someone searches for basketball shoes, your product can show up along with pricing, reviews, and other features, like free shipping:

 - Video: Video-based ads let you show ads on streaming sites like YouTube and across the Google Display Network as well.

-- Google Ads Retargeting: Google allows for sophisticated retargeting, so that you can remarket to that lost customer and win a sale.
+- Google Ads Retargeting: Google allows for sophisticated retargeting so you can remarket to that lost customer and win a sale.

-These are some of the most common types of advertising on Google Ads.
+These are some of the most common formats on Google Ads.

 There are other options, of course.
 But these will generally be your go-to ad formats with Google Ads.

-Now that you have a handle on the basics of advertising, let me explain who this platform is going to work for:
+Now that you have a handle on the basics of advertising on Google, let me explain who this platform is going to work for:

 According to Google, advertisers on their platform make $2 for every $1 spent.